Electric vehicles – Your questions answered

 PHEVs can be plugged into off-board sources of electricity to charge the battery, however the Government has dramatically reduced incentives for these, partly because people didn’t plug them in at all!

-Hybrid Electric Vehicles… These are powered by an ICE that runs on conventional or alternative fuel and an electric motor that uses energy stored in a very small battery.
+Hybrid Electric Vehicles… These are powered by an engine that runs on conventional or alternative fuel and an electric motor that uses energy stored in a very small battery.

 HEV batteries are charged by the combustion engine and through regenerative braking.
 HEVs are not plugged in to charge and simply improve the vehicle efficiency by recovering some energy.